EmuDeck/emudeck.github.io/docs/common-issues/windows/index.md

 Try changing your DNS: [https://pureinfotech.com/change-dns-server-address-windows-11/#:~:text=To%20change%20the%20DNS%20address,and%20change%20the%20DNS%20address](https://pureinfotech.com/change-dns-server-address-windows-11/#:~:text=To%20change%20the%20DNS%20address,and%20change%20the%20DNS%20address).

-If you are not getting an error, delete the following folder: `USERFOLDER/AppData/Roaming/EmuDeck/backend` and launch EmuDeck again.
+If you are not getting an error, delete the following folder: `%appdata%\Roaming\EmuDeck\backend` and launch EmuDeck again.

 ---